johanneseder711/Parallelization/README.md

 __multithreaded_io_task.py__: 1,00s user 0,14s system 46% cpu 2,485 total

 We can already see a clear time gain in using the multi threaded version of our notebook.
 Further investigation of the notebook will be done.

+## Multiprocessing in Python

+In this part we want to have a look at parallelism in Python, e.g. using the multiple CPU's available on my Mac to achieve performance gains by executing multiple tasks literally at the same time.
+To make use of multiprocessing we need a [CPU-bound](https://en.wikipedia.org/wiki/CPU-bound) task.
+We will use the same function as proposed in the Mediun article above, which is a function appending random integers to a list.

+__simple_cpu_task.py__: 11,42s user 0,23s system 99% cpu 11,651 total
+__multiprocessed_cpu_task.py__: 12,65s user 0,31s system 197% cpu 6,572 total

+We notice almost only half the time needed when performing the task with multiprocessing.
+The CPU usage also confirms the correct execution utilizing 2 CPU's when performing multiprocessing.